Everything You Need To Know about Stella Cherry Trees

 Appearance

-Stella cherry trees come in a variety of heights, as there are both traditional and semi-dwarf varieties.
-The traditional trees grow to 10-30 feet tall, while the semi-dwarf variety reach a maximum height of 18 feet.
+Stella cherry trees come in a range of sizes, with both traditional and semi-dwarf varieties available.
+The traditional trees grow to 10–30 feet tall, while the semi-dwarf variety reach a maximum height of 18 feet.

 Hardiness Zones

 USDA Hardiness Zones indicate the regions where plants can grow, depending on minimum winter temperatures.
-Stella cherry trees are best-suited to Zones 5-9, across most of the country, and prefer moderate summers.
+Stella cherry trees are best suited to Zones 5–9, which cover most of the country.
+That means they can survive winter temperatures down to -20 degrees Fahrenheit.
+Since they prefer moderate summers, they are not a good fit for the hottest parts of California, Texas, and Florida.

 Planting